oughtinc/primer/chapters/hello-world.md

 # Hello World

-Let's first get used to the infrastructure for writing, running, and debugging recipes:
+Let's first get used to the infrastructure for writing, running, and debugging recipes.

 Create a file `hello.py` anywhere in the ICE directory: